 Tip: More Details on Auth Flows?
 For more details see the API Reference Docs Authentication page.

-This section explains how to authenticate with the m3ter platform using either of the authentication flows:
+This section explains how to authenticate with the m3ter platform:

 Login to the Support portal for additional help and to send questions to our Support team.